Greenhouse Heating

-Commercial forced-air greenhouse heaters, also known as unit heaters, blow hot air from their heat source into the greenhouse environment where horizontal airflow fans (HAF) or vertical airflow fans (VAFS) circulate the heated air throughout the space.
+A commercial forced air greenhouse heater, also known as unit heaters, blow hot air from their heat source into the greenhouse environment where horizontal airflow fans (HAF) or vertical airflow fans (VAFS) circulate the heated air throughout the space.

 The circulation fans in combination with the unit heaters allow for even heat distribution in the greenhouse space.